How we're making our gyms safe for you

 I have a question about my membership, who do I contact?

-Please speak to your club when it reopens.
+Please speak to your centre when it reopens.
 Or you can Contact Us using our form here.

 I'm not ready to return to the gym yet, what are my options?

-Please contact your local club to discuss your membership options.
+Please contact your local centre to discuss your membership options.

 I'd like to cancel my membership, how do I do this?